Chill Bill: Background

-The whistle that is heard in "Chill Bill" is from a 1968 British psychological thriller film called Twisted Nerve.
-The film follows a man with multi-personalities on a killing spree to be closer to the woman that he loves.
-The whistling theme was created by composer Bernard Herrmann and was featured in the Tarantino films Kill Bill: Volume 1, Death Proof and the first season of American Horror Story.
+The whistle heard in "Chill Bill" is from a 1968 British psychological thriller film called Twisted Nerve, which follows a man with multiple personalities on a killing spree to be closer to the woman he loves.
+The whistling theme was created by composer Bernard Herrmann and was featured in the Tarantino films Kill Bill: Volume 1 and Death Proof, as well as the first season of American Horror Story.

 Music video

 The song's accompanying music video was posted on June 25, 2015 on Twelve O'Seven's account on YouTube.
-Since its release, the video has received over 223 million views.

 Commercial performance

 On the chart dated August 20, 2016, "Chill Bill" entered the US Billboard Hot 100 at number 97.
 The song peaked at number 29.